ajitgoel/Notes/InterviewQuestions/Java/Stage2-Authentication.md

 ## Authentication

-**Authentication** is how we verify the identity of whoever is trying to access our application.
-A common way to authenticate users is by requiring them to enter login and password.
+==**Authentication** is how we verify the identity of whoever is trying to access our application.== A common way to authenticate users is by requiring them to enter login and password.
 If a user enters the correct data, the system assumes the identity is valid and grants access.

 As you probably know, when we add Spring Security starter dependency, Spring Security puts our app behind the authentication process and generates a default user.
 In most cases, one user is not enough and what we typically need is a lot of users.
 In this topic, you'll learn how authentication can be configured in Spring Security and we'll create a couple of hardcoded in-memory users.
 We will start step by step and then see the full example.

 ##### AuthenticationManagerBuilder

-To configure what authentication should do in Spring Security, we can use a special builder — `AuthenticationManagerBuilder`.
-With the help of this builder and method chaining we can create hardcoded in-memory users, connect our database with user info, and set other configurations.
-There are two steps:
+==To configure what authentication should do in Spring Security, we can use a special builder — `AuthenticationManagerBuilder`.
+With the help of this builder and method chaining we can create hardcoded in-memory users, connect our database with user info, and set other configurations.== There are two steps:

 1. Obtain `AuthenticationManagerBuilder`
 2. Set the configuration using this builder